Table of Contents

 5. Interview

 After reviewing the application, Harvard may invite you to participate in an interview.
-Except the Harvard MBA GMAT, essays, letter of recommendations, etc. the interview is an opportunity for you to demonstrate your communication skills and leadership potential and to showcase how you would fit with the Harvard community.
+Except the Harvard MBA GMAT, essays, letters of recommendation, etc. Harvard MBA interview questions are an opportunity for you to demonstrate your communication skills and leadership potential and to showcase how you would fit with the Harvard community.

 What Does the Harvard MBA Class Profile Reveal?